nocturnalnoob/Heart-attack-prediction-using-Machine-learning/README.md

 # Heart-attack-prediction-using-Machine-learning
-redict heart attack risk with this user-friendly web application powered by machine learning and deployed with Flask.
+Predict heart attack risk with this user-friendly web application powered by machine learning and deployed with Flask.

 ## Key Features: